readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 31: The Genesis of the Industrial Capitalist ###

-The transformation of money hoards into capital that augments itself was helped along by the *colonial system* which created new markets, *sovereign debt* which allows to turn any sum of money into capital by lending it to the state.
-This debt also helps to create a modern *banking system* whose credit funds capitalist accumulation. *Taxation* (in money) drives petty producers into bankruptcy, they become proletarians.
+The transformation of money hoards into capital that augments itself was helped along by the *colonial system* which created new markets and provided cheap raw materials by the act of plundering, *sovereign debt* which allows to turn any sum of money into capital by lending it to the state.
+This debt also helps to create a modern *banking system* whose credit funds capitalist accumulation.
+*Taxation* (in money) drives petty producers into bankruptcy, they become proletarians.

 ### Chapter 32: The Historical Tendency of Capitalist Accumulation ###